talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer collectionId = 56; // Integer | The ID of the collection.
+        Long collectionId = 56; // Long | The ID of the collection.
 You can get it with the [List collections in account](#operation/listAccountCollections) endpoint.
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets. try {
             InlineResponse20021 result = apiInstance.getCollectionItems(collectionId, pageSize, skip);
             System.out.println(result);